ZJU-DAILY/FedER/README.md

 ## Datasets

-We conduct experiments on three five datasets, including DBLP-ACM, Walmart-Amazon, Amazon-Google, DBLP-ACM(Dirty), and Walmart-Amazon(Dirty).
+We conduct experiments on five datasets, including DBLP-ACM, Walmart-Amazon, Amazon-Google, DBLP-ACM(Dirty), and Walmart-Amazon(Dirty).
 We provide all the datasets.

 ##Run Experimental Case

 To conduct the FedER for effective and privacy-preserving deep entity resolution on DBLP-ACM:

 ```
-python fed_main.py
+python fed_main.py --task "/Structure/DBLP-ACM"
 ```

 The meaning of the flags: